To Hull and Back

-"To Hull and Back" is the fourth Christmas special episode of the BBC sitcom, Only Fools and Horses, first screened on 25 December 1985.
-It was the first feature-length edition of the show and also the first special not to feature or mention the holiday of Christmas itself in the episode.
-Parts of the special were shot on location in Amsterdam and unlike most other episodes was shot entirely on film and therefore not before a studio audience (making it laugh-track free).
+"To Hull and Back" is the fourth Christmas special episode of the BBC sitcom Only Fools and Horses, first screened on 25 December 1985.
+It was the first feature-length edition of the show and also the first special to not be set around Christmas.
+Parts of the special were shot on location in Amsterdam and unlike most other episodes was shot entirely on film and not before a studio audience, and thus without a laugh track.
 In the episode, the Trotters agree to smuggle diamonds from Amsterdam for Boycie.